praekelt/feersum-nlu-api-wrappers/docs/TextClassifiersApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **text_classifier_online_training_samples**
-> UpdatedLabelledTextSamples text_classifier_online_training_samples(instance_name, labelled_text_sample_list, x_caller=x_caller, origin=origin)
+> list[LabelledTextSample] text_classifier_online_training_samples(instance_name, labelled_text_sample_list, x_caller=x_caller, origin=origin)

 Train/update the classifier online with the samples provided.

 Train/update the classifier online with the samples provided.
 This operation is more efficient than a full re-train.
-Returns the classifier's updated number of training samples.
+Returns the samples added to the model.

 ### Example
 ```python